-The student should submit his/her research proposal to the guidance committee chairperson when ready to proceed.
+The student should submit his/her research proposal to the Faculty Supervisor when ready to proceed.
 The guidance committee will review and approve the research proposal.
-A DiPP Proposal Evaluation Guide is available on the Doctor of education website (www.nobts.edu) Students are advised to evaluate their work carefully in all of these areas prior to submission of the research proposal to the guidance committee.
+A DiPP Proposal Evaluation Guide is available on the Doctor of Education website (www.nobts.edu).
+Students are advised to evaluate their work carefully in all of these areas prior to submission of the research proposal to the guidance committee.